josepedro/wedding-gallery/README.md

 ## Project's Design

 This project is based on [Django](https://www.djangoproject.com/).
-For more informations about dependencies, we can see [requirements.txt](https://raw.githubusercontent.com/josepedro/wedding-gallery/master/requirements.txt) file.
+For more informations about dependencies, you can see [requirements.txt](https://raw.githubusercontent.com/josepedro/wedding-gallery/master/requirements.txt) file.

-There is main structure of Django App:
+The main structure of Django App is:

 ```bash
 weddinggallery/core/